CS410-2015Fall/Group_29_Let-s-Do-This/server/README.md

 1. Make sure the database is online, e.g by using pgAdmin III
 1. Run lgt server by typing `python manage.py runserver` from /server/ldt
 1. server will be available at 127.0.0.1:8000 (localhost)
+1. Create and manage class objects at 127.0.0.1:8000/admin/, using your superuser login.
-1. Load the browser for all GET/POST/PUT/DELETE requests, provided by Django Rest Framework.
+1. Load the browser for all GET/POST/PUT/DELETE HTTP requests, provided by Django Rest Framework.
-1. Use httpie or cURL for terminal/command line requests.
+1. Use httpie or cURL for more direct, terminal/command line HTTP requests.

 ## Running Django unit tests